cmb69/syntaxhighlighter_xh/README.md

 The syntax highlighting, line numbering etc. requires a reasonably modern browser (IE ≥ 9) with JavaScript enabled.
 In other environments the code snippets are presented unenhanced.

-TinyMCE (3) may not work at all when CMSimple_XH is set to any other language than English.
-As a workaround just make a copy of `plugins/tinymce/tiny_mce/plugins/syntaxhl/langs/en.js` and rename it according to your language (e.g. `de.js` for German).

 ## Troubleshooting